mahendramanikanta/Social-Media-Agent/README.md

 This project is a **complete AI Automation suite** for social media teams: auto-replies, trend analysis, content generation, and scheduling — all in one intelligent agent.

-This README + workflows provide everything required to:

-* Pass the capstone
-* Deploy a production-ready system
-* Impress evaluators with multi-agent + automation design

 ---